metabase/metabase/docs/embedding/signed-embedding-parameters.md

 your_embedding_url?breakfast=Scrambled_eggs#hide_parameters=breakfast
 ```

+## Unsigned parameter syntax

-> Whenever you're passing a parameter directly to the `src` attribute:
+Whenever you're adding a parameter to the embedding URL in your iframe's `src` attribute, note that:

 - Parameter _names_ are lowercase.
-- Parameter _values_ are case-sensitive (they must match your data).
+- Parameter _values_ are case-sensitive (the values must match your data).
 - Spaces should be replaced by underscores.

 ## Restricting data in a signed embed